vista-/ripe91-workshop/README.md

 - A working container runtime (Docker recommended!)
 - git

 After installation with the one-liner, a group called `clab_admins` will also be created.

+> [!TIP]
-If you would like to use Containerlab without sudo, you should add your user to this group using the following command: `gpasswd -a <your username here> clab_admins` and apply the new group membership to your terminal session using the `newgrp clab_admins` command.
+> If you would like to use Containerlab without sudo, you should add your user to this group using the following command:
+> `gpasswd -a <your username here> clab_admins`
+> and apply the new group membership to your terminal session using the `newgrp clab_admins` command.

-Upon successful installation, `containerlab version` should give you a nice output.
+Upon successful installation, `containerlab version` should give you a nice output. `clab version` should also work on most distributions, as a short alias is also installed.

-The workshop requires Containerlab 0.69.4 (release pending at the time of writing) or newer.
+> [!NOTE]
+> The workshop requires Containerlab 0.70.1 or newer, make sure your Containerlab installation is up to date _if you have installed it before the workshop_!

 ## Task -1: Testing Containerlab